cloud-native-toolkit/terraform-azure-aro/README.md

 ### Option 1 - Use a service principal

+Use this option with automated execution.
 The service principal needs the following roles assigned
 - In the active directory, application and user administrator permissions

   - User Administrator